London Laser Hair Removal

 All these laser systems are FDA approved and are widely practiced worldwide.

-Most laser hair removal systems are pain free so patients are not given any anesthesia and with recent developments the procedures have been simplified and made safer than before.
+Most laser hair removal systems are pain-free so patients are not given any anesthesia and with recent developments, the procedures have been simplified and made safer than before.
 Although laser hair removal machines can be used in informal settings like in spas or even at home, it is recommended to carry out the process under the supervision of a practicing dermatologist.
 In most cases, the entire procedure takes place in two to three sittings after which a permanent reduction in hair growth can be achieved.
-However, number of treatments needed to achieve permanent results varies from patient to patient; some may get the desired results in three treatments while others may be required to repeat the procedure after every six months.
+However, a number of treatments needed to achieve permanent results varies from patient to patient; some may get the desired results in three treatments while others may be required to repeat the procedure after every six months.

-It is important to note that laser hair removal will not result in permanent hair loss in two or three treatments; the procedure is approved for reduction in hair growth over time.
+It is important to note that laser hair removal will not result in permanent hair loss in two or three treatments; the procedure is approved for the reduction in hair growth over time.
 Maintenance treatments are required to reinforce the effect.

-Benefits of laser hair removal
+Benefits of London laser hair removal

 - It is a non invasive technique that gently works to remove unwanted body hair and can be applied to any part of the body